-This section covers basic accounting procedures for the organization.
+This section covers basic accounting procedures for the organization, the Northwest California Resource Conservation & Development Council, a 501(c)3 non-profit.
 The accounting procedures used by the organization shall conform to Generally Accepted Accounting Principles (GAAP) to ensure accuracy of information and compliance with external standards.